-- MATRA CHAAT – If you want a simple and filling dish which needs very less preparation and can be enjoyed with every one eating together, this is the dish for you.
+If you want a simple and filling dish which needs very less preparation and can be enjoyed with every one eating together, this is the recipe for you.
 Pair it up with homemade kulchas which you can prepare in advance and your guests will be pleased.

-- PINWHEEL SAMOSA – Create a fun spin on the samosas with this dish.
+Create a fun spin on the samosas with this dish.
 This might look like a complicated dish but it is really simple to make.
-Another great thing is that you can really control the portion size and get the flavours of samosa in bite size.. leaving scope for trying out other dishes.
 Go simple with potatoes and peas for filling or create a rich recipe by adding in nuts, cottage cheese/ paneer and sultanas.

-- ACHARI MATHRI – Diwali does not feel complete without the classic mathri and achaar – perfect accompaniment to the masala chai.
-This recipe combines achaar with mathris which makes it easy to serve and enjoy !
+Diwali does not feel complete without the classic mathri and achaar – perfect accompaniment to the masala chai.
 This recipe uses the spices used in making achaars but for a variation, use the masalas and oil from your favorite leftover pickles and make your own version.

-- PUNJABI TADKA SAMOSA – Samosas are ubiquitous to celebrations and parties in India and this is one dish, no one can say no to.
+Samosas are ubiquitous to celebrations and parties in India and this is one dish, no one can say no to.
 Make small sized ones if you plan to have a couple of items in the menu for your guests to enjoy.
-Tip – Shape the samosas a day or 2 in advance and freeze them.
-Thaw and fry them just before guests arrive.
-Always fry on medium high for a crispy outer shell.

 You might already have a family favorite recipe for Chutneys but here are my versions which my guests love :